 New Tank

-New tanks must go through the cycling process to make it safe for angelfish to live in.
-However, new aquariums and filtration systems lack the beneficial bacteria that keeps ammonia levels safe by breaking down toxins inside the tank.
+However, new aquariums and filtration systems lack the beneficial bacteria that keep ammonia levels safe by breaking down toxins inside the tank.

 Tanks between 1 to 20 days old are most at risk, mainly because the bacteria haven’t had enough time to establish.
 This raises the chance of ammonia becoming toxic.

 Therefore, angelfish must be introduced gradually to a new tank.
-This allows the biofilter to start regulating the aquarium while the fish become acclimatized to their new home.
-At the same time, keep testing the water.
-The first few weeks are crucial to your tank’s health.
+This allows the biofilter to start regulating the aquarium while the fish acclimate to their new home.

 Fish Excrement